Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination

-In summary, extensive \emph{empirical} results demonstrate that after feature expansion by initial layers, {\em deep networks progressively compress features within the same class and discriminate features from different classes from shallow to deep layers}; see also \Cref{fig:umap}.
-This characterization provides valuable insight into how deep networks transform data into output across layers in classification problems.
+In summary, extensive empirical results demonstrate that after feature expansion by initial layers, {\em deep networks progressively compress features within the same class and discriminate features from different classes from shallow to deep layers}; see \Cref{fig:umap}.
+This characterization provides valuable insight into how deep networks transform data into output across layers in classification tasks.
 Moreover, this insight sheds light on designing more advanced network architectures, developing more efficient training strategies, and achieving better interpretability.
-However, to the best of our knowledge, no theory has been established to explain this empirical observation of progressive feature compression and discrimination.
-In this work, we make the first attempt to provide a theoretical analysis of this observation based on deep linear networks (DLNs) to bridge the gap between the practice and theory of deep representation learning.
+However, to the best of our knowledge, no theoretical framework has yet been established to explain this empirical observation of progressive feature compression and discrimination.
+In this work, we take a first step towards bridging this gap by providing a theoretical analysis based on deep linear networks (DLNs).

 \paragraph{Why study DLNs?
-Linear layers mimic deep layers in nonlinear networks for feature learning.} Even though DLNs lack the complete expressive power of nonlinear networks, they possess comparable abilities for feature compression and discrimination to those found in the deeper layers of nonlinear networks, as indicated in Figures \ref{fig:intro1} and \ref{fig:umap}.
-By assessing the training accuracy and the numerical rank of intermediate features in both a nonlinear network and a hybrid network,\footnote{For the hybrid network, we introduce nonlinearity in the first three layers and follow them with linear layers.} it becomes apparent that the initial-layer features in both networks are almost linearly separable, evidenced by nearly perfect training accuracy achieved through linear probing.
-This phenomenon is further exemplified by the feature visualization presented in \Cref{fig:umap}.
-In the meanwhile, the linear layers in the hybrid network replicate the role of the counterpart in the nonlinear network to do feature compression and discrimination, as evidenced by the declining feature rank in \Cref{fig:intro1} and the increasing separation of different-class features in \Cref{fig:umap} across layers in both types of networks.
+Linear layers mimic deep layers in nonlinear networks for feature learning.} Even though DLNs lack the strong expressive power of nonlinear networks, they possess comparable abilities for feature compression and discrimination to those observed in the deeper layers of nonlinear networks, as indicated in Figures \ref{fig:intro1} and \ref{fig:umap}.
+By evaluating the training accuracy and the numerical rank of intermediate features in both a nonlinear network and a hybrid network\footnote{For the hybrid network, we introduce nonlinearity in the first few layers and follow them with linear layers.}, we observe that the initial-layer features in both networks are almost linearly separable, evidenced by nearly perfect training accuracy achieved through linear probing.
+This phenomenon is further illustrated by the feature visualization in \Cref{fig:umap}.
+Meanwhile, the linear layers in the hybrid network mimic the role of their counterpart in the nonlinear network by performing feature compression and discrimination, as evidenced by the decreasing feature rank in \Cref{fig:intro1} and the increasing separation of different-class features in \Cref{fig:umap} across layers in both types of networks.